Meet the Team

 Current Steering Committee Members:

 Faculty Co-Director (2019-2021)

-Dr. Dionne Smith Coker-Appiah, is an Associate Professor in the department of psychiatry at Georgetown University School of Medicine and a member of the Center for Trauma and the Community.
+Dr. Dionne Smith Coker-Appiah, is an Associate Professor in the department of Psychiatry at Georgetown University School of Medicine and a member of the Center for Trauma and the Community.
+She served as the G+JI Faculty Co-Director between 2019 and 2021.
 Dr. Coker-Appiah has engaged in a focused program of research that has enabled her to build a comprehensive, domestic and international, Adolescent Dating Violence (ADV) Prevention research program, utilizing community-based participatory research approaches.
 More specifically, her research program is designed to: (a) prevent ADV and the associated health implications (mental, sexual, physical) among rural African-Americans and international youth of color, (b) build effective and sustainable community partnerships that build community capacity to address these issues, and (c) design culturally and geographically appropriate ADV prevention interventions.
 She directs the Adolescent Dating Violence Prevention Laboratory.
 Dr. Coker-Appiah’s most recent research has focused on building community partnerships to prevent ADV in rural North Carolina (Project LOVE) and Ghana, West Africa.
 Dr. Coker-Appiah has dedicated her career to engaging in innovative research designed to prevent ADV in rural communities of color, and is passionate about using her research and prevention efforts to ensure that all adolescents live healthy, violence-free lives.

 Served 2017 – present